MIT-LCP/mimic-code/website/content/en/docs/_index.md

     weight: 10
 ---

-MIMIC-IV is an update to MIMIC-III, containing data for hospitalized patients from 2008 - 2019 inclusive.
+MIMIC-IV is a relational database containing real hospital stays for patients admitted to a tertiary academic medical center in Boston, MA, USA.
+MIMIC-IV contains comprehensive information for each patient while they were in the hospital: laboratory measurements, medications administered, vital signs documented, and so on.
+The database is intended to support a wide variety of research in healthcare.
+MIMIC-IV builds upon the success of [MIMIC-III](https://mimic.mit.edu), and incorporates numerous improvements over MIMIC-III.

-The data is separated into ``modules'' to reflect the provenance of the data.
+MIMIC-IV is separated into "modules" to reflect the provenance of the data.
 There are currently five modules:

-- [core](/docs/datasets/core) - admissions/transfers/stays/services - this is the hospital level patient tracking dataset
+- [core](/docs/datasets/core) - patient stay information (i.e. admissions and transfers)
 - [hosp](/docs/datasets/hosp) - hospital level data for patients: labs, micro, and electronic medication administration
 - [icu](/docs/datasets/icu) - ICU level data.
 These are the event tables, and are identical in structure to MIMIC-III (chartevents, etc)
 - [ed](/docs/datasets/ed) - data from the emergency department (TBD: currently not public.)